kalynbeach/wavy/notes.md

 ## TODOS

-- Work on AudioControls component
-  - Redesign / improve layout (less horizontal shift)
 - Gain controls / mute function
   - Needs to control output volume but still allow signal with gain to be analyzed

+- Refactor runVisualizer, less logic in Wavy component method

 - Factor out configs, use in audio and canvas composables
   - Default AudioDevice